cloudrift-ai/rift-docs/docs/tutorials/text-generation/ollama-webui-tutorial.md

 - `--name open-webui` (optional): Specifies the name for the container allowing you to reference it by this name in other commands.
 - `--rm` (optional): Removes the container when it stops.
 This is useful when you need to start the container multiple times.
-If you don't specify it, you'll need to invoke `fair docker rm <container-id>` to remove the container manually.
+If you don't specify it, you'll need to invoke `rift docker rm <container-id>` to remove the container manually.
 However, if the container is removed, you'll lose all the data stored in it and will need to download the checkpoint again.
 - `ghcr.io/open-webui/open-webui:main` : Specifies the Docker image to be run.